What Are the Early Pregnancy Symptoms?

 A Missed Period

-According to the Mayo Clinic, a missed period is one of the surest signs of early pregnancy, but it is possible this can be misleading if your cycle is irregular or a few days late.
+A missed period is one of the surest signs of early pregnancy, but it is possible this can be misleading if your cycle is irregular or a few days late.

 Tender or Swollen Breasts